Baby Oil Stains - How To Remove From Fabric, Upholstery And Carpet

 Step 1: Blot up as much of the baby oil as possible from the upholstery without spreading the stain further.

-Step 2: Place an absorbent, such as cornstarch or baking soda, onto the baby oil stain, and let it soak in for approximately 15 minutes.
+Step 2: Place an absorbent, such as cornstarch or baking soda, onto the spot, and let it soak in for approximately 15 minutes.

 Step 3: Scrape or vacuum up the absorbent, which has absorbed some of the baby oil.

-Hint: Depending on the amount of the baby oil spilled you may need to repeat this step until no more baby oil is absorbed by the baking soda or corn starch.
+Hint: Depending on the amount of baby oil spilled you may need to repeat this step until no more oil is absorbed by the absorbent.

 Hint: First, be sure to test this solvent on an inconspicuous area of the upholstery to make sure it is safe for your upholstery.